5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

-# Lenovo-T530-Hackinosh-OpenCore
+# Lenovo T530 Hackinosh OpenCore (DSTD-less)

-EFI Folder with configs for running macOS Catalina and Big Sur with either a patched DSDT or DSDT-less.
+An EFI Folder with configs for running macOS Catalina and Big Sur with either a patched DSDT or DSDT-less.

 The EFI for running macOS on the Lenovo T530 includes 2 configs: